 One problem to watch out for: the floor enamel did not like being applied to drier areas, so we had to work quickly and keep a wet edge.

 We applied two coats, waiting 24 hours in between coats.
-We lit a fire in the fireplace on one damp evening so the house wasn’t too humid.
+We lit a fire in the fireplace on one damp evening so the house wasn’t too humid, to help the paint dry.
 24 hours after the second coat, it was fine to walk on, although we were careful to only wear socks and not drop anything sharp.
-Szuka was banned!
+Szuka (our 120lb pup) was banned!
 If you came here looking for info on how to paint a vinyl floor, that’s it!
-This floor has held up for years and I’m so, so happy we tried this idea because I love the look and neighbors were convinced we got new floors – no one guessed it was painted vinyl.
+This floor has held up for years (from 2016-2022, when we finally renovated) and I’m so, so happy we tried this idea because I love the look.
+Neighbors who came by were even convinced we got new floors – no one guessed it was painted vinyl.

 How to Mess up the Glitter Top Coat (lol):